MoserMichael/cstuff/all/blog/_posts/2014-12-02-effective-modern-cpp.md

 (item 5) prefer auto

--   trivia: in 1983 C** had auto, but it was not accepted ! in C++11 it came back
+-   trivia: in 1983 C++ had auto, but it was not accepted ! in C++11 it came back
 -   (did not mention that Java and D also have auto ;-)
 -   advise: always use auto, this way you don't have uninitialized variables (well compiler would tell you that in any case, with optimization ;-)
 -   use of auto will avoid downcasting (if lhs type is narrower than actual type); or copying if automatic type conversion is invoked (due to declared type being different to actual type)